carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 This will allow us to understand the meaning of the 95% confidence interval.

 ## The standard error
-In the previous episode, we learnt that the standard deviation is the average expected difference between a value in the distribution and the mean of the distribution.
+In the previous episode, we learnt that the standard deviation is a measure of the expected difference between a value in the distribution and the mean of the distribution.
 In this episode we will work with a related quantity, called the *standard error*.
 The standard error quantifies the average difference